This post is the inaugural post on a series of images on preprocessing and augmentation.

 “Garbage in, garbage out.”

-This old machine learning adage conveys a salient machine learning point: unless input data is of high quality, model accuracy — even with the best architecture — will suffer.
+This old machine learning adage conveys a salient machine learning point: unless input data is of high quality, model accuracy — even with the best computer vision architectures — will suffer.

 But what’s forgotten is how much control data scientists, developers, and computer vision engineers have over input data, even if not the principal agent collecting the data.
 What’s more: steps taken in the image input pipeline can turn what was once high quality data into lower signal-producing inputs.